 How to serve

-- Use iceberg lettuce, romaine lettuce, or green cabbage to top off these crispy potato tacos.
+- Use iceberg, romaine lettuce, or green cabbage to top them

 - You can use raw salsa verde, creamy salsa verde, or guacamole to finish them off.